wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/logger-add-handler/index.md

 Handlers decide where logs are written.
 By default, WPGraphQL Logging uses a custom `WordPressDatabaseHandler` to store logs in the database.
 You can add more destinations (files, streams, third-party services) or replace the defaults.

-> \[!NOTE]
+> [!NOTE]
-> See <https://seldaek.github.io/monolog/doc/02-handlers-formatters-processors.html> for a list of handlers and processors
+> See [Monolog documentation](https://seldaek.github.io/monolog/doc/02-handlers-formatters-processors.html) for a list of handlers and processors

 ## Example 1: Add a new handler